ROCKY COLAVITO’S HALL OF FAME PETITION: MAKE BASEBALL HISTORY! PLEASE SIGN THE PETITION!

 Hall Of Fame member’s OPS average is .837, whereas Rocky’s lifetime OPS average was .848, his first 10 years his OPS was .964.

 Rocky Colavito hit 374 career HR’s, whereas HOF members averaged 225.
 He hit 4 consecutive HR’s in one game.
-Rocky has the distinction of being the only Major Leaguer to hit 4 home runs on two different days.
+Rocky also has the distinction of being the only Major Leaguer to hit 4 home runs on two different days.
 He almost achieved this rare feat three times.

 Hall Of Fame member’s SLG percentage average is .468, whereas Rocky’s lifetime SLG average is .489.
 His SLG average was .502 his first 10 years in the Majors.
-His best year was 1958 with an American League leading .620.
+His best year was 1958 with an Major League leading .620.

+The American League batting averages for all players was .254 in 1958, .253 in 1959, .253 in 1960, .255 in 1961, and .254 in 1962.
+A five year MLB average of .255.
 Colavito’s batting average was .274 during this period.
-Rocky’s average during this period was .20 points higher than the average Major League BA.
-Rocky’s batting average was .270 from 1957-1966.
+Rocky’s average during this period was 19 points higher than the average Major League batting averages.
+Rocky’s batting average was .273 from 1956-1965.
+A 10 year total of consistency.
 His best three years he hit .303, .290, and .287.

 Rocky possessed arguably the strongest arm of any right fielder of his time.
 Few runners dared to attempt to stretch hits or advance to 3rd on him.
 Rocky Colavito shares the MLB record for the highest fielding percentage by an outfielder in a season (1.000), which he achieved in 1965.

-While known for his offensive power, Colavito also had a strong fielding record, particularly as a right fielder.
+Colavito also had a strong fielding record, particularly as a right fielder.
 Rocky Colavito threw out 16 runners on the bases in one season.
 He also had an average of 11 runners thrown out per year throughout his career, contributing to his strong defensive performance.

 Here's a more detailed look at his fielding achievements: